Now the Goodsons moved nearer to

 house

-to ruffle unflappable Arkansawyers.
-Tom and Molly sold that house to
+Tom and Mollie sold that house to

 the Attaway family, so that today the road up to their Old Place is